airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 ### GnuTLSOCSPResponseFile

-Read the OCSP response for stapling from this file instead of sending a request over HTTP.
+Read OCSP responses for stapling from these files (one or more) instead of sending a request over HTTP.

-    GnuTLSOCSPResponseFile /path/to/response.der
+    GnuTLSOCSPResponseFile /path/to/response.der [...]

 Default: *empty*\
 Context: server config, virtual host

+The first listed file must contain a response for the server certificate, responses for intermediate CAs may be added in the order they appear in [GnuTLSCertificateFile](#gnutlscertificatefile).
+You can revert to the default fetch mechanism for a specific certificate (including the server certificate) by giving the empty string (`""`) instead of a file path.

-The response file must be updated externally, for example using a cron job.
+The response files must be updated externally, for example using a cron job.
 This option is an alternative to the server fetching OCSP responses over HTTP.
 Reasons to use this option include:

-* Performing OCSP requests separate from the web server.
+* Performing OCSP requests separate from the web server (e.g. to share responses across a server cluster).
-* The issuer CA uses an access method other than HTTP.
+* The issuer CA uses an access method other than HTTP, or doesn't include an OCSP URL in the certificate.
 * Testing

 You can use a GnuTLS `ocsptool` command like the following to create